bogomirov/glx-dock-bluebird-theme/README.md

 - Git core client: http://git-scm.com/downloads

 Probably most of the items referenced above are already available through your *NIX OS distribution channels.
-The URLs are provided for your convenience, whether you choose to look for any newer versions.
+The URLs are provided for your convenience, whether you choose to look for any last-minute fixes and updates.

 #Install